 There's no limit to the number of Sessions you can present with Pear Deck.
 You can even join your Sessions as a student to get the full preview of what students will see.

 - To start a new Session, click the green Present button in either:

 - The Pear Deck for PowerPoint Online Add-in

 - The Pear Deck for Google Slides Add-on

 - Then, go to joinpd.com in a separate tab and join your own Session.
 You can even turn on Student-Paced mode on the Projector View to navigate through all of the slides independently on the Student View.

 See the Student View during a presentation Session

-During a Session, you see the main slide and the Pear Deck interactive bar on the Projector View (the presenter's view).
-You can also see exactly what students are seeing on the Student View.
-Just click on the Slide Navigator and open the Slide Drawer, which is located between the arrow buttons.
-The slide thumbnails show you exactly how the slides appear on the Student View.
+During a presentation Session, you automatically see your slides and the Pear Deck interactive bar on the Projector View.
+But you can also review what students are seeing on the Student View.
+Just click on the Slide Navigator (between the arrow buttons) to open the Slide Drawer.
+The thumbnails show you exactly how the slides appear on the Student View.

-Once you start presenting, try asking a New Question from the Navigation Bar to add a new Interactive Slide to the Session!
+Once you start presenting, try adding a New Prompt from the Navigation Bar to add a new Interactive Slide to the discussion!

 If you have questions, please email firstname.lastname@example.org.